MikeAmputer/ClickHouse.Facades/README.md

 # ClickHouse.Facades
-Migrations and contexts for ClickHouse
+Raw SQL migrations and contexts for ClickHouse